dziobro/Education-Data-Primer/chapter1.md

 You are going to create a table of data that will be used in the next exercise to create visuals.
 - Filter the data to include only the students in section 1
 - Find all available data for those students
-- Filter the data to include only math PARCC assessments (MAT??, ALG01, ALG02, GEO01)
+- Change the code to Filter only math PARCC assessments (MAT??, ALG01, ALG02, GEO01)
 - Spread the data into a table

 Data is loaded from previous exercise into `GatheredStudentData`